Metro Arts Theatre: 21st century

+Metro Arts commissioned and published a book on the history of the organisation and its buildings, Art Starts Here: 40 Years of Metro Arts, published in 2020.

 Description

 This is a five-storey brick building with a basement level.
 The internal structure consists of timber floors and columns.
 The street facade is divided into five bays by plain broad pilasters.
 The central and outside bays contain tall, narrow paired windows, while the wider intermediate bays contain three wider windows.
 All window openings are square-headed.
 The facade features austere classical detailing with string courses dividing the floor levels.

 The ground floor level features, on the western side, a cart entrance and internal laneway which leads to a rear courtyard.
 The simple parapet has stepped sections above the central and outside bays.
 The sides of the building have no ornamentation but have a regular pattern of window openings.
 The rear of the building has an internal hoist and motor under a curved corrugated iron roof with hinged landings at each level.

 The building is substantially intact, particularly the upper floors, with visible evidence of the timber columns and beams, timber flooring, brick walls and service hoist.
 Considerable settlement of the upper floors is evident.
 Alterations to the building include the removal of some floor structure and the insertion of partitioning to accommodate a cinema and cafeteria.